AlphaYouAlphaYou

 Why losers should stay visible

 Many products market the strongest examples and bury the weak ones.
 That makes trust impossible.
-A public scorecard should include every qualified call, with filters that make the full denominator inspectable.
+Any performance claim should include the full denominator, with filters that make the evidence inspectable.

 Visible misses are not a weakness.
 They are the evidence that the ledger is real.